medialab/medialab.sciences-po.fr/wp-content/plugins/the-very-simple-vimeo-shortcode/readme.txt

 = 2.0 =
 Added "portrait" and "byline" attributes.
 (Inspired by Tim Golden <http://www.timgolden.com>)

+= 2.9 =
+Added "title" option.
+Remove the title of the video by adding the attribute  "title=0" to the shortcode.

+= 2.9.1 =
+Added documentation for "title" option.
+Remove the title of the video by adding the attribute  "title=0" to the shortcode.

 == Upgrade Notice ==

 == Usage Notes ==